adzerk/node-lru-native/README.md

 Returns a hash containing internal information about the cache.

+## setMaxElements(maxElements)

+Set the maximum number of items

+## setMaxAge(maxAge)

+Set the maximum age (in milliseconds) of an item

 # Changelog

+- forked -- setMaxElements, setMaxAge API added.
+Update last touched time when get a value.
 - 0.4.0 -- Added support for newer versions of Node via NAN
 - 0.3.0 -- Changed memory allocation strategy, fixed issue where remove() would do a seek through the LRU list, code cleanup
 - 0.2.0 -- Fixed issue where maxAge-based removal would result in a seek through the LRU list